Afcon 2021: ‘Ighalo and Iheanacho are quality’ – Super Eagles still potent without Osimhen

 The three-time African champions are zoned in Group D alongside Egypt, Guinea Bissau and Sudan, with their opening game coming against the Pharaohs on January 11 at the Roumde Adjia Stadium, Garoua.

-For Edjomariegwe, Eguavoen’s team can shock the rest of Africa to lift a fourth African diadem.
+For Edjomariegwe - who is under the management of Ogbodouk Sports agency and represents the 23-time Sudan Premier League champions - Eguavoen’s team can shock the rest of Africa to lift a fourth African diadem.

 “Many feel Egypt will tear the Super Eagles apart because they have Mohamed Salah in their team, but I have to say that the result will be decided after 90 minutes,” he continued.